sfera-labs/iono-pi-max-kernel-module/README.md

 |config|W|S|Save the current configuration as default to be retained across power cycles|
 |config|W|R|Restore the original factory configuration and default values|
 |fw_version|R|&lt;m&gt;.&lt;n&gt;|Read the firmware version, &lt;m&gt; is the major version number, &lt;n&gt; is the minor version number E.g. "1.0"|

+### CAN

+Check that the SocketCAN interface is correctly enabled by running:

+    ifconfig -a

+you should see an interface named `can0`:

+    can0: flags=128<NOARP>  mtu 16
+            unspec 00-00-00-00-00-00-00-00-00-00-00-00-00-00-00-00  txqueuelen 10  (UNSPEC)
+            RX packets 0  bytes 0 (0.0 B)
+            RX errors 0  dropped 0  overruns 0  frame 0
+            TX packets 0  bytes 0 (0.0 B)
+            TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
+            device interrupt 199

+Initialize `can0` specifying communication parameters and protocol options, e.g.:

+    sudo ip link set can0 up type can bitrate 1000000 dbitrate 8000000 restart-ms 1000 berr-reporting on fd on sudo ifconfig can0 txqueuelen 65536

+Dump data from the bus:

+    candump can0

+Generate random traffic:

+    cangen can0 -mv

+Refer to the [SocketCAN documentation](https://www.kernel.org/doc/Documentation/networking/can.txt) for further details.